 In the next section (Getting the most out of CES Selector), you will find exercises that go into further detail, exploring some of the software's more specialized features.
-There is also a comprehensive help file within the software that gives more detailed guidance, as well as case studies.
+There is also comprehensive online help accessible from the software that gives more detailed guidance.

-4.1 Main tools in CES Selector
+2.1 Main tools in CES Selector